Instagram Hottie Blu Gem Exposes Underboob In Tiny Crop Top With Super Zoomed-In Shot

-Instagram hottie, Blu Gem, shared a sultry photo with her fans a couple of days ago that was all about her chest.
+Instagram hottie Blu Gem shared a sultry photo with her fans a couple of days ago that was all about her chest.
 It was preceded by two other photos, where she showed off her outfit from head-to-toe.

-The photo in question was a zoomed-in shot of her chest, as her face was mostly cropped out.
-It showed her rocking a cut-out bodysuit, as her chest fell out of the opening.
-It was white with thick, black straps.
-It also featured black, cursive font that read, “Bae” with a line drawn underneath.
+The photo in question was a zoomed-in shot of her chest, with her face mostly cropped out.
+It showed her rocking a cut-out bodysuit, her chest falling out of the opening.
+The outfit was white with thick black straps and also featured the word “Bae” in a black cursive font, with a line drawn underneath.

-Blu pursed her lips for a seductive shot, which also revealed her extra-large, thin, gold hoop earrings.
+Blu pursed her lips for a seductive shot, also revealing her extra-large, thin, gold hoop earrings.

 Another photo, which was taken by someone else, showed Gem standing inside a house.
-She popped her right hip, and showed off the rest of her outfit.
-This included a pair of black leggings, which featured white, cursive font.
+She popped her right hip and showed off the rest of her outfit.
+This included a pair of black leggings with a white cursive font.

-The model placed her left hand on her hip, while rocking a pair of sandals with clear straps.
+Blu placed her left hand on her hip, rocking a pair of sandals with clear straps.
 She kept the color theme rolling with a white manicure and black pedicure.
 This photo also showed that Blu was wearing a black visor.
-She also wore her hair down, and looked to her left with a sassy expression on her face.

-Behind the model, of could see a large wall clock with a yellow face, along with a kitchen.
+She also wore her hair down and looked to her left with a sassy expression on her face.
+Behind the model, one could see a large wall clock with a yellow face along with a kitchen.

+This photo received over 8,800 likes.
 And fans had plenty of nice things to say about Gem between the two photos.

 The zoomed-in shot led to many followers simply leaving fire emoji as comments, while others had more to say.